The New England Journal of Medicine June 09, 2011

 Death from any cause or disabling stroke at 2 years

-Key result: TAVR was noninferior to surgical aortic-valve replacement among patients at intermediate surgical risk.
+Key result: TAVR was noninferior to surgical aortic-valve replacement with respect to the primary end point of death or disabling stroke at 2 years.

 Tailored to your role